flink-extended/dl-on-flink/README.md

+# Flink AI Extended

+Flink AI Extended is a project trying to integrate Flink and AI.
+Currently it contains the following two sub projects.

 ## Flink AI Flow

 Flink AI Flow is an open source framework that bridges big data and AI.
 It manages the entire machine learning project lifecycle as a unified workflow, including feature engineering, model training, model evaluation, model service, model inference, monitoring, etc. Throughout the entire workflow, Flink is used as the general purpose computing engine.